Aleadinglight/Flutter-Blinking-Point/README.md

 # Blinking point

-Easy way to create a blinking point for your project.
+Easy way to create a blinking point for your Flutter project.

 ## Installation